vippsas/vipps-login-api/vipps-login-api-faq.md

 Some merchants have experienced a 502 Bad gateway response from [api.vipps.no](https://api.vipps.no).
 This typically occurs in situations in which the `state` or `nonce` parameter is 1000+ characters.
-We've seen this issue when any of the requests in the redirect sequence are too long (i.e 2000+ characters).
+We've seen this issue when any of the requests in the redirect sequence are too long (i.e.,2000+ characters).
 Therefore, try to keep these parameters at sane lengths.
 If there is a need to encode some payload in the `state` (i.e a JWT), it would be a better option to cache this at the client server and use the key as `state`.